frc-web-components/frc-web-components/docs/dashboard/running.rst

 .. image:: ../images/install-chrome-mac6.png

-Clicking on the dashboard icon should launch it:
+Clicking/double clicking on the dashboard icon should launch it:

 .. image:: ../images/running-chrome-mac.png